Genetic Essentialism

 - Product Form: Hardback

-This book examines how science education can either reinforce or counteract the process of genetic essentialism, a misperception that social groups share genes which determine their cognitive and behavioral characteristics.
+This book examines how science education can either reinforce or counteract genetic essentialism, a misperception that social groups share genes which determine their cognitive and behavioral characteristics.

 The book is intended for scholars and students in the human sciences, biological sciences, health and medicine, and journalism, as well as readers in any field who are interested in confronting the conceptual underpinnings of racism and sexism.

 Elizabeth D. Whitaker is a biocultural anthropologist specializing in human health, social history, and the history of scientific ideas.
 She lectures at the University of Bologna and has also taught at several universities in the United States.
-Her research and teaching fellowships include three Fulbright awards.
+Among her academic honors are three Fulbright awards for research and teaching in Italy.
+Her publications include four other Routledge titles: The trouble with human nature: Health, conflict, and difference in biocultural perspective; Health and healing in comparative perspective; A Macat analysis of Marcel Mauss’s The gift: The form and reason for exchange in archaic societies; and, A Macat analysis of Betty Friedan’s The feminine mystique.